 Do your best not to make snap judgments.

-Don’t quit just because you and your boss got in a fight, or because you couldn’t get the specific days off you wanted.
-Those are relatively superficial reasons, and if you’re acting on short term emotions, you may end up regretting the decision down the line.
+Don’t quit just because you and your boss got into a fight or because you couldn’t get the specific days off you wanted.
+Those are relatively superficial reasons, and if you’re acting on short-term emotions, you may regret the decision.

-That said, if you want to leave out of longer-term unhappiness and necessity, then start planning accordingly and craft an exit strategy.
+If you want to leave out of longer-term unhappiness and necessity, start planning accordingly and craft an exit strategy.

 #5) Do you have a support system in place?